Enhancement Shaman Gear Recommendations

 is in the rotation regardless and will be hitting them all.
 In any situation where you can consistently keep this buff active, it serves as the best choice and is our best multi target Legendary.

 are both active.
 The 7.2 buff to this item has brought it back into favour and requires using

 to activate it, as the increase will be more than the talent loss.
-With the new golden trait in 7.2, this is now the ideal single target option assuming accompanying legendaries and talents.
+With the new golden trait in 7.2, this is a very powerful single target option assuming accompanying legendaries and talents.